 Extension to Beijing

 When Hangzhou was the capital of China during the Southern Song dynasty the southern section, south of the Yangzi had great importance.
 A new route via Hongze Lake was introduced.
-Later in the Yuan dynasty the canal was further extended to take the canal directly to the new capital at Beijing.
+Later in the Yuan dynasty the canal was further extended to take the canal directly to their new capital at Dadu (Beijing).
 The new route bypassed the sections taking the canal on the long detour to Luoyang, reducing the total travel time considerably.
-However the frequent floods of the Yellow River and frequent droughts made this section unreliable and fell out of use.
+The route of the original canal to Luoyang is shown on the map.
+However the frequent floods of the Yellow River and droughts made this section unreliable and the northern stretch fell out of use.
 Grain transport to Beijing moved to the sea by way of the port of Tianjin.

 Decline and modern revival

 Marco Polo, who visited during the Yuan dynasty, was greatly impressed by the transport system of massive barges hauled by teams of horses on the towpath.
 The canal needed regular and expensive maintenance to keep it navigable.
 In the Ming and start of the Qing dynasties the cost was put at 10-20% of total government expenditure.
-After the Taiping Rebellion (1850-64) the canal fell into decline, when railways began to be built and trade by sea became more economic.
+During the late Qing the maintenance of the canal was not kept up, in 1824-6 part of the canal silted up and prevented the transport of grain by boat.
+After the Taiping Rebellion (1850-64) the canal fell into rapid decline, then railways were built and trade in larger boats by sea became more economic.
 By 1900 the northern sections had become silted up by the waters of the Yellow river and the original route of the canal is so faint that the precise route is disputed.
 South of Jinan the canal, like many canal systems in the world is now more of a tourist attraction than a transportation system (particularly from the stretch from Yangzi to Hangzhou).
-However coal is still shipped south from Xuzhou to Shanghai in long trains of up to 30 barges and 305 meters [1,000 feet] the canal is still used to divert water from the Yangzi to arid parts of Shandong.
+However coal is still shipped south from Xuzhou to Shanghai in long trains of up to 30 barges and 305 meters [1,000 feet] the canal is also used to divert water from the Yangzi to arid parts of Shandong.
 The northern section is due to be revitalized not as a transport link but to carry much needed water ➚ from the Yangzi to northern China.